 - Learn CPR.
 Parents should consider taking a CPR class from the American Red Cross or local healthcare facilities.
 You’ll have the peace of mind of knowing you’re equipped with potentially life-saving skills should a water-related accident occur.

 Swimming pools are great places for families to spend quality time, get exercise and have fun.
-However, safety must be top-of-mind for all pool owners and parents.
+However, pool safety for kids must be top-of-mind for all pool owners and parents.
 As swim season approaches, take time to review the rules of water safety with your family.
 To make it fun for your kids to learn the rules of pool safety, download 10 Cool Pool Rules for Kids and read through it with them today!

 Thursday Pools designs and manufactures the world’s most durable and elegantly crafted fiberglass pools.
 We are ISO 9001 certified, which means that fiberglass pool shells are made with the highest standards and from the best quality material available.
 We are also ISO 14001 certified, which means we are committed to environmental stewardship.
 Our one-piece, inground fiberglass swimming pool manufacturing facility is located in Fortville, Indiana.
 At Thursday Pools, we aspire to be the world’s most respected fiberglass pool manufacturer and to help our customers create a lifetime of memories with their family and friends.

-The world’s first true beach entry (zero entry) fiberglass pools
+The beach entry (zero entry) fiberglass pools

-The world’s first sunken living area fiberglass pools
+The sunken living area fiberglass pools